Dilan-GitHub/AutomotiveSales/README.md

-Sales Records: Information on sales transactions, including sales price, profit, and date of sale Sales Consultants: Details about each sales consultant, such as ID, name, and sales performance The data was collected from R&D Auto Sales LLC, spanning the years 2014 to 2016.
+Sales Records: Information on sales transactions, including sales price, profit, and date of sale Sales Consultants: Details about each sales consultant, such as ID, name, and sales performance The data was collected from the years 2014 to 2016.

 ### Analysis List
 Sales Performance Analysis: Using SQL to aggregate and analyze sales by consultant